ShinChven/android-build/README.md

 # android-build

-- A docker image of android build environment;
+- A docker image of android build environment based on ubuntu:bionic;
 - NDK bundled;
+- git installed;

 ## use